iamdexterpark/merakictl/README.md

 # merakictl
 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/ddexterpark/merakictl)

-A Golang SDK and command line tool for the Meraki Dashboard API.
+A Community developed Golang SDK and command line tool for the Meraki Dashboard API.
+For a Vendor supported API interface please see the wonderful: [Meraki Dashboard API Python Library](https://github.com/meraki/dashboard-api-python)

 ## Download Merakictl
 This SDK can be used as a CLI-based Application without any prior programming experience.